Cultural impact of Beyoncé: Musical influence

-Rap-singing
+Vocal impact

 The staccato rap-singing style pioneered by Beyoncé in the late 1990s became a staple of 21st century music.

 Beyoncé is largely credited by music critics for the invention of the staccato rap-singing style that has become popular in pop, R&B, and rap music.
-After Beyoncé first demonstrated staccato rap-singing throughout Destiny's Child's The Writing's on the Wall (1999), the style began dominating the music industry in the 2000s, becoming the new sound of R&B. The staccato rap-singing style continued to dominate the music industry throughout the 2010s and 2020s, paving the way for singing and rap to collide in novel ways.
+After Beyoncé first demonstrated staccato rap-singing throughout Destiny's Child's The Writing's on the Wall (1999), the style began dominating the music industry in the 2000s, becoming popular across contemporary R&B. The staccato rap-singing style continued to dominate the music industry throughout the 2010s and 2020s, paving the way for singing and rap to collide in novel ways.

 The style was frequently implemented by many hip-hop artists including Drake and Kanye West, and it also "redefined the sound of pop radio", according to journalist David Opie, with usage by singers such as Taylor Swift, Miley Cyrus and Fergie.
 The phenomenon of mumble rappers, who saw widespread success in the late 2010s, also utilized the staccato rap-inflected vocal style cadence.
 American academic Michael Eric Dyson stated that Beyoncé "changed the whole genre" with the proliferation of rap-singing, adding: "She doesn't get credit for the remarkable way in which she changed the musical vocabulary of contemporary art."

-Chopped and re-pitched vocals

 The practice of chopping a vocal sample and re-pitching it to create a melody was brought into the mainstream by Beyoncé on "Run the World (Girls)", which sampled Major Lazer's "Pon de Floor".
 This helped chopped and re-pitched vocals take over popular music, being featured in songs such as Jack Ü and Justin Bieber's "Where Are Ü Now", Major Lazer's "Lean On", and DJ Snake and Lil Jon's "Turn Down for What".
-The practice became the signature sound of 2010s music, with one-fifth of songs on the Billboard Hot 100 in 2016 featuring chopped and re-pitched vocals.
+The practice became a prominent sound of 2010s music, with one-fifth of songs on the Billboard Hot 100 in 2016 featuring chopped and re-pitched vocals.